adambard/learnxinyminutes-docs/perl6.html.markdown

 with-named(1, named => 6); #=> 7
 # There's one gotcha to be aware of, here:
 # If you quote your key, Perl 6 won't be able to see it at compile time,
-#  and you'll have a single Pair object as a positional paramater,
+#  and you'll have a single Pair object as a positional parameter,
 #  which means this fails:
 with-named(1, 'named' => 6);